wallenby/pi_light_game/README.md

 #### Lives

 The player will start with 3 lives, hence the 3 Lives LEDs.
-These decrease as the player looses lives, and if the player loses them all and has 0 lives left, then the game is over.
+These decrease as the player loses lives, and if the player has 0 lives left, then the game is over.
 If the player presses the button at the wrong time and still has 1 or more lives left, then they get to try again at the same level they were last at.

 #### Starting Over